robertcorluka/warranty-check-docs/developer-portal/authentication.md

 ```

-The grant type  **client_credentials**  allows client applications to request an access token with the client specific credentials.
-The returned access token is used to make service calls, which requires authorization without passingthat does not pass the client’s credentials to this service.
+The grant type **client_credentials** allows client applications to request an access token with client specific credentials.
-The token is passed via the Authorization header and contains all relevant information about the client, especially the permissions.
+The returned access token is used to make service calls.
+This requires authorization without passing the client’s credentials to this service.
+The token is passed via the authorization header and contains all relevant information about the client, especially permissions.
 This information is used by the service to make necessary authorization checks.
-To ensure the access token cannot be manipulated, it is signed by a certificate.
+To ensure the access token cannot be manipulated it is signed by a certificate.
 The token can be used until it expires.
-Currently it expires after 1 one hour, and then a new token needs to be requested.
+Currently it expires after one hour, and then a new token must be requested.

-#### cURL Example
+#### cURL example

 ```
 curl -X POST -s -u ${CLIENT_ID}:${CLIENT_SECRET} https://api-gw.support.hpe.com/apigwext/services/oauth/token \